KingAminRn/KingAminRn/README.md

 <h1 align="center">Hi 👋, I'm Amin Alizadeh</h1>
 <h3 align="center">Hei!
 I'm an IT VG2 student passionate about tech and problem-solving.
-I build coding projects, contribute to the tech community, and aim to secure an Apprenticeship for hands-on experience.
+I build coding projects, contribute to the tech community, and i am now an Apprentice, gaining practical experience while continuing to learn and grow.
 I thrive on challenges, teamwork, and innovation.</h3>

 - 🔭 currently a: **apprentice learning new things and systems**